B major chord

 Chords that sounds good together with B major

-The primary chords that will sound good in a chord progression with B is: C#m, D#m, E, F#, G#m.
+The primary chords that sound good to combine with B in chord progressions are: C#m, D#m, E, F#, G#m.

 Finger position (B chord)